vfr/Reader/README.md

 ### PDF Reader Core for iOS
 ---

-*This project is now deprecated - it will no longer be maintained and will only be kept around for a short time.
+*This project is now deprecated - it will no longer be maintained and will only be kept around for historical reasons.
 Please see the [UXReader PDF Framework for iOS](https://github.com/vfr/UXReader-iOS) project for its replacement.*

 ---